PracticalPraxis/DyeNamesTest/README.txt

 Set the working directory so that your unsorted names file is in the local working directory

+(I achieved this through modifying the Project Propteries of DyeNamesTest in the Debug section)

 Run the program in Visual Studio (or through a built version)

 Sorted names will be output to a text file called 'sorted-names-list' in your working directory